 Now that you’ve determined what you need the money for, you should have a pretty good idea of your timeframe.
 For instance, an attractive new property available at a surprisingly low square-footage price may require immediate cash, whereas new office desktops will not be in such short supply.

 At most banks, your answer to “when do you need the money?” will limit the loan options available to you.
 Lucky for you, Texas Citizens Bank has a good track record of closing deals on tight deadlines.
 Known for our fast transaction time, we’ll work with you find a sensible loan, tailor the terms, and get it to you when you need it.

-In addition to our flexible traditional loans, we also offer attractive alternatives for those that can’t afford to wait, like Purchase Order Financing, which provides ready-to-use cash within 24 hours.
+In addition to our flexible traditional loans, we also offer attractive alternatives for those who can’t afford to wait, like Purchase Order Financing, which provides ready-to-use cash within 48 hours.